CodyWallace245/Portfolio/_posts/2022-08-30-Overview: Designing a 8.5mm motor Micro Quadcopter.markdown

 ---
 layout: post
-title: "Overview: Designing a 8.5mm motor Micro Quadcopter"
+title: "Overview: Designing an 8.5mm motor Micro Quadcopter"
 date: 2022-08-30 20:45:00
 description: There are other models out there, that require fasteners, or components that aren't essentials, so I aimed to fix that!
 img: Copter_Assembly_Final_Render.png